Image Formats¶

 Color depth¶

-Color depth refers to the number of distinct colors an image can display.
+Color depth refers to the number of different colors that an image can display.
 The lowest color depth is that of an image that only works with 2 colors (black and white).
-The greatest color depth is that of an image that works with 16 bits for each of the three RGB tones.
-This results in a total of 281 billion different colors.
-Jpeg photographs (the most common) use a color depth of 8 bits for each RGB tone, giving a result of 16 million different colors.

-- 1-bit color depth
+- 1 bit color depth

 2 colors.